druid-io/druid-io.github.io/druid-powered.md

 [Zuoyebang](http://www.zuoyebang.com/) is the most used K12 education platform, 7 out of every 10 K12 users are using Zuoyebang.
 At Zuoyebang Data Platform Group, we use the Druid in the advertising scene,  mainly related to advertising display, click, billing, and other functions.
 The performance and timeliness of druid can meet our OLAP queries very well.

 ## ICSOC Co., Ltd.
 [ICSOC Co., Ltd.](https://www.icsoc.net) is the leading call center service provider in China.
-In our big data department, as traditional ways cannot meet our requirements, eventually we found that Druid, designed in lambda, fully satisfies our requires. it simplified developing statistics or real-time products and highly speeded up OLAP querys.
+In our big data department, as traditional ways cannot meet our requirements, eventually we found that Druid, designed in lambda, fully satisfies our requires. it simplified developing statistics or real-time products and highly speeded up OLAP queries.

 [Add Your Company](https://github.com/druid-io/druid-io.github.io/blob/src/druid-powered.md)